PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 When you finish this course you will _not_ know everything.
 Top tier software developers do _not_ know everything.
 What they do know is how to teach themselves more based on their experience.
+Practice by teaching others.

-Do ask me questions, but before doing so, practice looking up answers on your own.
+Do ask questions, but before doing so, practice looking up answers on your own.
 That is one of the skills this class explicitly teaches.
 I will sometimes direct you to Google instead of answering.